Protecting Cool, Clean Water in Working Forests on

 The federal services recognized that temporary increases in stream temperatures recover within 5-15 years to pre-harvest conditions.(FP HCP Chapter 4d pgs.
 239-241) Forest management over 40–60-year rotations do not create persistent and permanent change in water temperature, in fact on average minor temperature response measured in the Hardrock and Softrock studies (0.5-1°C) occurs over a relatively short period of time (3-9 years) compared to a harvest rotation of 40-60 years.
 When considering these findings in addition to other relevant CMER and non CMER studies, we believe the landowner and county’s proposal addresses the problem identified. (see also NMFP BiOp page 285 and USFWS BiOp page 5 and 862)

-To determine the effect of harvest patterns at a landscape level across 55 randomly selected Type Np stream reaches, CMER measured the amount of canopy closure and water temperature.
-The average canopy closure across all sites was 82%, and median 93%.
-Average water temperature ~15° C under current Np buffer rules.
+To determine the status of Western Washington Np stream riparian buffers and associated stream temperature, 55 randomly selected Type Np stream reaches were evaluated in 2008/09, CMER measured the amount of canopy closure and water temperature.
+The average canopy closure across all sites was 82%, and the median 93%.
+Average water temperature was 14° C, and the median ~15° C under current Np buffer rules.
+Unfortunately, this landscape scale status/trend monitoring program was discontinued.

 Landowners must maintain a continuous 30’ equipment limitation zone along the entire Np stream length and maintain a minimum of half of the stream length with 50’ buffers along both sides of the stream to prevent water from warming to unsafe levels.